zerotier/terraform-multicloud-quickstart/README.md

 ## A Quick Tour of the Terraform code

-The Terraform in this repository optomized for grokability.
-It is meant to teach you three things.
+The Terraform in this repository is meant to teach you three things.

 - How to manipulate ZeroTier Networks and Members with Terraform.
 - How to bootstrap ZeroTier on your favorite cloud provider.